MitchellMarinoDev/aoc_2022/README.md

 # TODO:
 - [ ] add a spot for adding the test cases that are embedded in the aoc puzzle spec.
+This should use the same solve function, but feed the test inputs.
+- [ ] Move the solutions to the day file, not a separate solutions.rs
+- [ ] Try to auto detect the day.

 - CLI Arg parsing with [clap](https://docs.rs/clap) to easily configure what runs
   - By default, `cargo run` will run your most recent day, which is usually what you